-A Shared Vision for Onetahua
+A Shared Restoration Vision for Onetahua

 04/02/2026

-Together, we’re working to protect the unique ecosystem of Onetahua / Farewell Spit, while ensuring visitors can continue to experience this special place.
+Pest Free Onetahua is leading the pest-control operation within a project partnership with Manawhenua ki Mohua, the Department of Conservation, and HealthPost Nature Trust.
+Together, we’re working to protect the unique ecosystem and cultural significance of Onetahua / Farewell Spit, while ensuring visitors can continue to experience this special place.

 A major milestone: the predator-proof fence